Dulaim: Republic of Iraq

 The Dulaimis had a big role in founding the modern Iraqi state.
 They contributed to the stability in political and economic situation and the emergence of institutions of the modern state from army and police and other services especially during the monarchy period and during the rule of president Abdul Salam Arif Al-Jumaili.

-During the Saddam era the Dulaimis formed 20% to 30% of the Iraqi army.
+During the Saddam era the Dulaimis formed 20% to 30% of the Iraqi Army.

-Dulaim and events of the War in Iraq
+Dulaim and events of the Iraq War

-Dulaim is the largest tribe in Anbar province, which formed the nucleus of the resistance\insurgency against U.S. forces in Iraq.
+Dulaim is the largest tribe in Anbar province, which formed the nucleus of the insurgency against U.S. forces in Iraq.

 The events of the war and the bombing of Fallujah and targeting the Sunnis in Baghdad and Basra and many other reasons pushed the Sunni Dulaimi clans to carry weapons against Iraqi government and U.S. forces.

 Armed uprising 2013–2014

 The Dulaimis participated in anti-government rallies and demonstrations for one year from 21 December 2012 to 29 December 2013.
 Maliki cracked down on them, leading the tribe to revolt.

 After the withdrawal of U.S. troops, there was conflict between Iraqi Shiite government forces and Sunnis in Anbar.
 Hundreds of thousands of Sunnis, including Dulaimis, set up weekly demonstrations in Fallujah and Ramadi in the square of pride and dignity (Al-Bu Farraj area), demanding the release of Sunni detainees and withdrawal of the army from the cities of Anbar.
-In December 2013, the government responded by arresting Sunni MP Ahmed al-Alwani and killing some of his relatives from the Dulaim tribe (Albo-Alon clan).
+In December 2013, the government responded by arresting Sunni MP Ahmed al-Alwani and killing some of his relatives from the Dulaim tribe (Albu-Alwaan clan).
 Soon afterwards, many Dulaimis returned to armed insurgency.